svanderburg/libnixxml/README.md

 sub elements in which the element names correspond to the attribute keys.
 The list elements are translated to generic sub elements.

-Attribute keys may contains characters making certain element names invalid (e.g. `<` or `>`).
-It is also possible to use a slightly more verbose notation in which a generic element name is used and the `name` attribute is used for the attribute set key:
+Attribute keys may be identifiers, but can also be strings containing characters that invalidate certain XML element names (e.g. `<` or `>`).
+It is also possible to use a slightly more verbose notation in which a generic element name is used and the `name` attribute is used for each attribute set key:

 ```xml
 <?xml version="1.0"?>